-In general, the long-term stability and performance of the electrodes can be improved significantly by selecting the right process parameters, resulting in advantages in terms of efficiency and quality.
+In general, the long-term stability and performance of the electrodes can be improved significantly by selecting the appropriate process parameters, resulting in advantages in terms of efficiency and quality.
 Among other things, typical developments focus on:

 - Reproducible slurries and paste production at pilot scale up to 10 kg

-- Prevention of gas cavities and agglomerates
+- Prevention of gas inclusions, cross-contamination and agglomerates

 - Optimal electrode adhesion and binder distribution after drying